 Pivotal Cloud Foundry (PCF): Leading the research and design of a cloud-native platform experience for application developers

-PCF is a highly unique place to work because it consists of 80+ product teams, with 30+ teams specifically contributing to the experience of the main user persona: the enterprise application developer.
+PCF is a highly unique place to work because it consists of 80+ component teams, 15+ of which work together as Pivotal Application Services (PAS) to create the experience of a main user persona: the enterprise application developer.

 Common activities and practices I employ at PCF

 educate and enable design-thinking throughout the organization

 Case Study - Discovery Research: Identifying Developer Experience (DevX) Opportunities

 This research was to proactively discover problem areas in/opportunities for improving the app developer’s experience with PCF, to help PCF teams more effectively target tracks of work that improve the speed and ease of customer app developer adoption of PCF.

 Understand the problem space via stakeholder and customer interviews.

 Provide a clear and suggested prioritization of the customer needs that fall under the DevX umbrella.